TellMeFirst/tmfcore_build_war/README.md

     $ git clone https://github.com/TellMeFirst/test-indexes data

-Finally, you need to edit `conf/server.properties` to make sure that it contains the following content:
+Finally, you need to edit `conf/server.properties` to make sure that it contains the following content (we use the same index for both italian and english; this is OK because it is just for testing, also note that the index we use here is very small compared to the one we use in production):

     corpus.index.it = /var/local/tmfcore/data/index
     kb.it = /var/local/tmfcore/data/index